voanhduy1710/Portfolio_projects/README.md

 # 📊 Portfolio Projects

 Welcome to my Data Analyst portfolio repository!
-This collection highlights a range of real-world projects I've completed to sharpen my skills in data cleaning, analysis, visualization, and insight generation using tools like Excel, SQL, and Power BI.
+This collection highlights a range of projects I've completed to sharpen my skills in data cleaning, analysis, visualization, and insight generation using tools like Excel, SQL, and Power BI.

 ## 🔍 Projects Overview